 The advancement of outstanding junior scholars is also aided by a targeted flexibilization of the professorial system.
 Our goal by 2020 is to offer 10% of current W3 professorships (the highest paid category of professorships established in the University's budget) for an initial restricted period of six years as W1 or W2 professorships, thus enabling these positions to also be offered as junior professorships.
 A new Tenure Track procedure will then allow select junior professors to advance to the next level at Technische Universität Berlin.
 This concept is intended to enable the University to advance outstanding junior scholars and strengthen their commitment to a future at Technische Universität Berlin, while at the same time developing promising new areas of research.

 Dear Junior Scholars of Technische Universität Berlin,

 The COVID-19 crisis has presented us with many challenges.
 At our university, this is particularly true for you, as you are currently completing your doctorate or postdoc.
 It is our aim to provide you with the best possible support during this time.

-TU-DOC – Office for Doctoral and Postdoctoral Services is currently working from home just like all other TU Berlin staff.
+The Center for Junior Scholars (CJS), until November 2020 TU-DOC – Office for Doctoral and Postdoctoral Services, is currently working from home just like all other TU Berlin staff.
 However, we will of course continue to offer you advising and support.
 In addition, TU Berlin as a whole is making every effort to offer simple and flexible solutions to the difficulties you now face in your work.

 All questions and issues can be addressed directly to your supervisor or to the ombudspeople for doctoral researchers of your faculty.
-Of course, you can also contact the TU-DOC Office for doctoral and postdoctoral services at any time.
-Please do not hesitate to contact us at info(at)tudoc.tu-berlin.de or call (030) 314-29622 if you have any questions or comments.
+Of course, you can also contact the CJS at any time.
+Please do not hesitate to contact us at info(at)cjs.tu-berlin.de or call (030) 314-29622 if you have any questions or comments.

-Stay healthy – and best wishes from the TU-DOC team
+Stay healthy – and best wishes from the Center for Junior Scholars (CJS) team